 If your iPhone or iPad is running slow, there are a number of steps that can be taken to improve the overall speed and performance of your slow iPhone or iPad.

 How to Speed Up Slow iPhone?

 It is not uncommon to notice a drop in speed and overall performance of iPhone or iPad after a certain period of use.

 This usually happens due to accumulation of junk files, expired or corrupted cache files, background running Apps and various other reasons.

-You should be able to notice a significant improvement in the performance of your device by using steps as provided below to Speed up Slow iPhone or iPad.
+You should notice a significant improvement in speed and overall performance of your iPhone after implementing tips as provided below.

 1. Power OFF and Restart

 Powering OFF iPhone and turning it back ON is a quick way to free up RAM and improve the performance of your mobile device.